Dynamic programming on bipartite tree decompositions: Overview of our techniques

-\subparagraph{Extensions and limitations.} Note that the algorithm sketched above for \textsc{Weighted Vertex Cover} is problem-dependent, in particular the choice of the gadgets for the children, and the fact of deleting the neighborhood of the vertices chosen in the solution.
+\subparagraph{Extensions and limitations.} The algorithm sketched above is problem-dependent, in particular the choice of the gadgets for the children, and the deletion of the neighborhood of the vertices chosen in the solution.
 Which type of replacements and reductions can be afforded in order to obtain an \FPT-algorithm for bipartite treewidth?
 For instance, concerning the gadgets for the children, as far as the considered problem can be solved in polynomial time on bipartite graphs, we could attach to the ``surviving'' vertices an arbitrary bipartite graph instead of just an edge.
 If we assume that the considered problem is \FPT parameterized by \oct (which is a reasonable assumption, as \btw generalizes \oct), then one could think that it may be sufficient to devise gadgets with bounded \oct.
-Unfortunately, this will not work in general: even if each of the gadgets has bounded \oct (take, for instance, a triangle), since we do not have any upper bound, in terms of \btw, on the number of children (hence, the number of different adhesions), the resulting graph after the gadget replacement may have unbounded \oct.
+Unfortunately, this will not work in general.
+Indeed, even if each of the gadgets has bounded \oct (take, for instance, a triangle), since we do not have any upper bound, in terms of \btw, on the number of children (hence, the number of different adhesions), the resulting graph after the gadget replacement may have unbounded \oct.
 In order to formalize the type of replacements and reductions that can be allowed, we introduce in \autoref{fpt} the notions of \emph{nice reduction} and \emph{nice problem}.
-Additional insights into these definitions, which are quite lengthy, are provided in \autoref{sec:nice}, along with an illustration depicted in \autoref{fig-nice-prob}.
+Additional insights into these definitions, which are quite lengthy, are provided in \autoref{sec:nice}.